 The concept of factors dates back to ancient mathematics, where early civilizations needed ways to understand and divide quantities.
 The Pythagoreans, an ancient Greek school of thought, studied numbers and their properties extensively, including factors and multiples.
 Their work laid the foundation for much of what we know about number theory today.

 To solidify this concept, let's examine another example.
 Is 5 a factor of 20?
 Yes, because 20 = 5 × 4, and 4 is an integer.
 Conversely, is 20 a factor of 5?
 No, because there is no integer that you can multiply 20 by to get 5.
 You would need to multiply 20 by 1/4, which is not an integer.
-Therefore, understanding these definitions and relationships helps clarify the difference between factors and multiples.
+That's why, understanding these definitions and relationships helps clarify the difference between factors and multiples.

 Trends and Latest Developments